Querela/Language-of-Power/README.md

 # Language of Power - Experiments

-## Word Frequency, Word Importance Analysis and Word--Hierarchy Variable Correlation
+## Word Frequency, Word Importance Analysis and Word--Hierarchy Variable Correlation, Cross-Validation Experiments

 See folder [`word-importance`](word-importance).
 * A lot of figures.